daveknippers/KaliRoulette/README.md

 # KaliRoulette
 By Dave Knippers (dave.knippers [at] gmail dot com) and Justin Miller

 After a year of procrastination, Spelunky Bet / Kali Roulette is available!
-Now you can bet live in Twitch chat on how I'm going to die. and be rewarded with the bounty of GOLDEN DAVE idols
+Now you can bet live in Twitch chat on how I'm going to die, and be rewarded with the bounty of GOLDEN DAVE idols

 Everyone starts with 1000 GOLDEN DAVES.
 If you lose all your GOLDEN DAVES, you'll get 100 GOLDEN DAVES at the start of the next attempt.